daffainfo/ctf-writeup/Bucket CTF 2023/TBDLCG/README.md

 > I created a tennis game.
 BLAHFALJFAJDFLBLAHAOIFLJFDA - is that random enough for you?

 ## About the Challenge
-We have been given a server to connect
+We were given a server to connect

 ![preview](images/preview.png)